List of NBA champions

 The NBA Finals is the annual championship series for the National Basketball Association (NBA) held at the conclusion of its postseason.
 All NBA Finals have been played in a best-of-seven format, and are contested between the winners of the Eastern Conference and the Western Conference (prior to 1971 it was played between division playoff winners), except in when the Eastern Division champion faced the winner between the Western and Central Division champions.
 From 1946 through 1949, when the league was known as the Basketball Association of America (BAA), the playoffs were a three-stage tournament where the two semifinal winners played each other in the finals.
 The winning team of the series receives the Larry O'Brien Championship Trophy, which has been awarded since 1977 (between 1947 and 1976 the winning team received the Walter A. Brown Trophy).

 Champions

 The Boston Celtics have won the most championships of any NBA team.
 Shown are the championship banners hanging in their home arena, TD Garden.

-The most recent champions are the Oklahoma City Thunder, who won their first championship since relocating from Seattle in 2008, and their first since 1979 as the Seattle SuperSonics.
+The most recent champions are the New York Knicks, who won their first championship since 1973.
 The Boston Celtics have won the most championships of any team in the league at 18.
-As of 2025, the Eastern champions have a 41–38 advantage in NBA titles over the Western champions.
+As of 2026, the Eastern champions have a 42–38 advantage in NBA titles over the Western champions.
 The 1949–50 Minneapolis Lakers, who won the NBA Finals, are counted in the Eastern versus Western champions record as they played that sole season in the Central Division before returning to the Western Division.